-% of Sect RY 5 WASTE Overall Level: 4 ion Credits Predicted: 100% on to Overall Score: 5.60 points Assumptions made Evidence Required Overall Score Credits 7 of 7 Credits 69.03 Level All Levels Was 1 Household Waste Storage Mandatory Requirement: The space provided for waste storage should be sized to hold the larger of either all external containers provided by the Local Authority or the min capacity calculated from BS 5906.
+% of Sec RY 5 WASTEOverall Level: 4ion Credits Predicted:114%on to Overall Score:6.40 points Assumptions made Evidence Required Overall Score Credits 8 of 7 Credits 70.67 Level All Levels Was 1 Household Waste Storage Mandatory Requirement: The space provided for waste storage should be sized to hold the larger of either all external containers provided by the Local Authority or the min capacity calculated from BS 5906.
 Tradable Credits are awarded for adequate internal and/ or external recycling facilities.
-Tick the boxes that apply External space will need to be large enough to meet requirements.
-Recycling is collected by the LA, 301 internal storage space will be provided inline with the scheme (3 bins for pre- collection sorting or 1 for post) Size and accessibility requirements set out in Appendix D must be adhered to 4 of 4 Credits All Levels
+Tick the boxes that apply Image: storage (capacity 60 litres) Will the minimum space be provided?
+Internal storage (capacity 60 litres) Internal storage (capacity 30 litres) Image: storage (capacity 30 litres) External storage (180 litres) Private recycling operator 3 types of waste or greater collected?
+Image: storage s External space will need to be large enough to meet requirements.
+Recycling is collected by the LA, 301 internal storage space will be provided inline with the scheme (3 bins for pre-collection sorting or 1 for post) Size and accessibility requirements set out in Appendix D must be adhered to Mandatory Element: Provide confirmation that the requirements of Supplementary Information Sheet & Checklist WAS 1 (Appendix D), relating to storage size and accessibility have been met.
+Drawings or Specification text detailing: the number of bedrooms the number of bedrooms the location of internal and external storage the types and sizes of internal and external storage how the storage is accessed access arrangements conforming to H6 in AD H written justification where it has not been possible to locate bins within 30m of an external door.
+AND A letter or other confirmation from the Local Authority describing the type, volume and dimensions of containers that they provide for refuse collection and recycling.
+4 of 4 Credits All Levels